NonnettaWu/YOLOv7_ViT_MHSA/README.md

 I refered the codes of `ViT (Vision Transformer)` and remove the MLP layer.

-original code from rwightman and WZMIAOMIAO
+Original code from rwightman and WZMIAOMIAO, below are their Repositories.

 ```
 https://github.com/rwightman/pytorch-image-models/blob/master/timm/models/vision_transformer.py